HassanSherwani/Predict_travelpattern_ML/README.md

   -  `destination` - IATA airport code of the destination airport
   -  `num_adults` - number of adults
   -  `num_children` - number of children

+  There is another containing geo-coordinates of major airports.

 # Content